7 MIN READ

 Resident Aliens will have either received a Green Card to authorize their right to live and work in the US as a non-citizen permanently or have passed a Substantial Presence Test.
-To meet the latter rule, you must have spent at least 183 days of the last three years, including 31 days of the current year, in the United States.
+To meet the latter rule, you must meet the time requirements as well as other factors.

 Non-Resident Aliens are those that have the right to work in the country but do not meet either of the above criteria.
 They are required to file tax returns if they own a business that earns money from US-based endeavors, or if they work for a US company and did not have enough tax withheld by their employer.